sNAtttu/AzureIoTHubNodeToolkit/README.md

 - **yarn start --action getDeviceIds**
   - Lists all the device ids found from the createdDevices.json.
 - **yarn start --action sendData --deviceId {string} --interval {number}**
-  - Starts to send data to the platform with the pre specified interval.
+  - Starts to send data to the platform with the pre specified interval (seconds).
 - **yarn start --action delete --deviceId {string}**
   - Deleted the specified device.
 - **yarn start --action deleteAll**